evancz/elm-effects/README.md

 ### Setting Up Effects

 One of the crucial aspects of this system is the `getRandomImage` function that actually describes how to get a random GIF.
-It uses [tasks][] and [the `Http` package][http], but I will try to give an overview of how these things are being used as we go.
+It uses [tasks][] and [the `Http` package][http], and I will try to give an overview of how these things are being used as we go.
 Let’s look at the definition:

 [tasks]: http://elm-lang.org/guide/reactivity#tasks
 [http]: http://package.elm-lang.org/packages/evancz/elm-http/latest